open-viva/endpoints/readme.md

 and scrape the html

 ## class
-classeviva doesn't have a web api for class, but it uses PHPSESSID, webidentity adn webrole. so you will need a tool to scrape the html and export that data in a json.
+classeviva doesn't have a web api for class, but it uses PHPSESSID, webidentity and webrole. so you will need a tool to scrape the html and export that data in a json.
 - **<code>GET</code> https://web.spaggiari.eu/fml/app/default/regclasse_lezioni_xstudenti.php**
 #### how to request (example)